 Diamond Jubilee Events

 London will be celebrating all weekend, and here’s a breakdown of the main events taking place for the Diamond Jubilee in London.
-For the latest news and details on events, visit the Diamond Jubilee website.

 Saturday, June 2nd, 2012